Spodoptera littoralis: Taxonomy

 Egyptian cotton leafworm is one of the many species of genus Spodoptera and family Noctuidae.
-The family Noctuidae was named by a French zoologist, Pierre André Latreille, in 1809 and the genus Noctuidae was named by a French entomologist, Achille Guenée, in 1852.
-Many of the species of genus Spodoptera are known to be pest insects.
+The family Noctuidae was named by a French zoologist, Pierre André Latreille, in 1809 and the genus Spodoptera was named by a French entomologist, Achiwlle Guenée, in 1852.
+Many of the species of genus Swpodoptera are known to be pest insects.
 The species was named by Jean Baptiste Boisduval in 1833.
 Synonyms of S. littoralis include Hadena littoralis and Prodenia littoralis.
 Due to the similarities between many pest insects, there have been noted incidents of many species that are almost identical to S. littoralis.
 For example, Spodoptera litura or cotton leafworm is often confused with S. littoralis, since the larvae and adult stages of two species are near identical.
 However, Viette demonstrated that these are two different species, as S. litura was found to mostly reside in Asia, Australia, and the Pacific Islands.

 Description

 The adult moth has a body size that ranges from 15 to 20 mm and wingspan that ranges from 30 to 38 mm.
-The species' forewings are grey-brown colored and has an ocellus that are constructed by white oblique lines.
+The species' forewings are grey-brown colored and have an ocellus that is constructed by white oblique lines.
 The hind wings are usually much paler and have grey-colored margins.